prominence-eosc/docs/quick-start.md

 cd
 ssh-keygen -t rsa -b 4096 -P '' -f id_rsa_ansible
 ```
 Update the `ini.json` file to contain the details of a Google service account.
+For this you will need a username, project name and private key.
 It will look something like this:
 ```
 {
   "ansible":{},